bmaso/osm-games/content/osm-specs-in-smtlib2.md

 ### Domain Optimization Using Finite Datatypes

-The `DieRoll` datatype above has an infinite number of values, which stems from the fact that there are an infinite number of values for each field.
+The `DiceRoll` datatype above has an infinite number of values, which stems from the fact that there are an infinite number of values for each field.

-An alternative to this definition of `DieRoll` is a finite type, one in which the only values that exist are just the valid ones.
+An alternative to this definition of `DiceRoll` is a finite type, one in which the only values that exist are valid.

 ```
-(define-datatype DieRoll (
+(declare-datatype DieRoll (
     roll_one
     roll_two
     roll_three